jasonm23/xcodeproj-x/README.md

 If you weren’t able to fix it up if things go sideways, despite all the warnings, you’d be on your own.
 Issues will close without comment.

+Good thing you know how to get yourself out of that sort of mess!

 # Scripts

 ## `bin/xcodeproj-add-ref`